rubinsh/mcp-windows-screenshots/README.md

 Once installed, Claude can use these tools:

+### Have Claude look view a Screenshot
+Ask Claude: "Look at the latest screenshot"

+Claude will automatically find it and look at the image.

 ### List Recent Screenshots
 Ask Claude: "Show me my latest screenshots"

 Claude will use `mcp__windows-screenshots__list_screenshots` to display your recent screenshots with timestamps and sizes.

-### View a Screenshot
-Ask Claude: "Show me the latest screenshot"

-Claude will automatically find and display the image.

 ### Check Screenshot Directories
 Ask Claude: "Which directories are you checking for screenshots?"